Yadushree-k9898/myBlog-app/README.md

 - **Frontend**:
   - React.js
-  - Tailwind CSS / Bootstrap for styling
+  - Tailwind CSS  and Material UI/ Bootstrap for styling
   - Vite for efficient bundling and development

 - **Backend**:
-  - Node.js with Express (if applicable)

   - Firebase for authentication and database

 - **Database**:
-  - Firebase Firestore or MongoDB (as per configuration)
+  - Firebase Firestore  (as per configuration)

 ---